HOW TO CALCULATE THREAD ROLLING PENETRATION RATE ON CJWINTER PNEUMATIC ATTACHMENTS

 Step 1: Blank Diameter and Attachment Adjustments

-blank-design-blog.pngBalancing blank diameter, pitch diameter, and major diameter is a sensitive process.
-With the proper pitch diameter achieved, you can begin narrowing down to the proper major diameter — important for calculated penetration rate.
+Balancing blank diameter, pitch diameter, and major diameter is a sensitive process.
+With the proper pitch diameter achieved, you can begin narrowing down to the proper major diameter — important for calculating penetration rate.

 Achieving the correct major diameter usually requires increases in blank diameter.
-Because major diameter increases proportionally to blank diameter at a rate of three times, it is important that blank diameter be increased in the smallest possible increments.
+Because the major diameter increases proportionally to the blank diameter at a rate of three times, it is important that blank diameter be increased in the smallest possible increments.

 In increasing blank diameter to achieve the proper major diameter, you are also increasing thread roll penetration resistance, essentially lowering penetration rate, also known as feed rate.
 A skewed penetration rate leads to a skewed pitch diameter.
-To correct the penetration rate, control the depth of penetration by making careful adjustments of pitch diameter using the proper knob on the attachment.
+To correct the penetration rate, control the depth of penetration by making careful adjustments to the pitch diameter using the proper knob on the attachment.

 Step 2: Determine Part Revolutions